Former energy company exec pleads guilty in bribery scheme

 - 'Ode to Joy': 104-year-old sings cheerily on eve of suicide

-Prosecutors said Kelly arranged for the company to pay Percoco’s wife for a “low-show” job talking about power generation at schools.
+Prosecutors said Kelly arranged for the company to pay Percoco’s wife for a “low-show” job talking about power generation at schools in exchange for favorable treatment from state officials.

-Kelly agreed to plead guilty to the single charge to avoid a second trial.
+Kelly, 54, agreed to plead guilty to the single charge to avoid a second trial.

-He faces a maximum of five years in prison.
+He faces a maximum of five years in prison when he is sentenced on Sept.
+28 and a possible fine of up to $250,000.

+Cuomo, a Democrat, was not accused of wrongdoing himself, but the trial painted an unflattering picture of the inner workings of his office.

+There was testimony about Percoco, whom Cuomo formerly likened to a brother, continuing to work out of a state office after he was supposed to have left government to lead Cuomo’s 2014 re-election campaign.